ianmackenzie/elm-geometry/README.md

 think in terms of fundamental geometric concepts like "distance of a point along an axis" since (unlike "X component of a point") that is independent of the particular coordinate system being used to define the point and axis.

+### Type safety

+OpenSolid distinguishes between vectors, directions and points and only allows operations that make sense.
+For example, vectors can be added together but points cannot (however, a vector can be added to a point to produce a shifted point).

+OpenSolid uses the concept of a 'direction' where other libraries typically use vectors with unit length.
+Having a separate type helps to keep track of whether a vector has already been normalized (no more having to guess whether a function that accepts a vector argument actually needs a unit vector, and if so whether you're expected to normalize the vector yourself or whether the function will do that internally).

+You can normalize a vector to produce a direction with (for example) the `Vector3d.direction` function, but that actually returns a `Maybe Direction3d` since a zero vector has no direction - passing `Vector3d.zero` to `Vector3d.direction` will result in `None`.
+This takes advantage of Elm's type system to ensure that all code considers the degenerate zero-vector case, which is easy to run into when (for example) trying to compute the normal direction to a degenerate triangle in 3D.